garden-io/garden/docs/reference/providers/kubernetes.md

           # empty,
           # otherwise just a regular string.
           value:

+      util:
+        # Specify tolerations to apply to each garden-util Pod.
+        tolerations:
+          - # "Effect" indicates the taint effect to match.
+Empty means match all taint effects.
+When specified,
+            # allowed values are "NoSchedule", "PreferNoSchedule" and "NoExecute".
+            effect:

+            # "Key" is the taint key that the toleration applies to.
+Empty means match all taint keys.
+            # If the key is empty, operator must be "Exists"; this combination means to match all values and all keys.
+            key:

+            # "Operator" represents a key's relationship to the value.
+Valid operators are "Exists" and "Equal".
+            # Defaults to
+            # "Equal".
+"Exists" is equivalent to wildcard for value, so that a pod can tolerate all taints of a
+            # particular category.
+            operator: Equal

+            # "TolerationSeconds" represents the period of time the toleration (which must be of effect "NoExecute",
+            # otherwise this field is ignored) tolerates the taint.
+By default, it is not set, which means tolerate
+            # the taint forever (do not evict).
+Zero and negative values will be treated as 0 (evict immediately)
+            # by the system.
+            tolerationSeconds:

+            # "Value" is the taint value the toleration matches to.
+If the operator is "Exists", the value should be
+            # empty,
+            # otherwise just a regular string.
+            value:

     # A default hostname to use when no hostname is explicitly configured for a service.
     defaultHostname: